 GEARS in North Carolina

-Global Education, Academics, and Research Skills
+Global Education Advancement and Research Seminar

-The online GEARS program will:
+The GEARS seminar will:

 - Introduce students to university research (planning experiments, accomplishing research tasks, managing time, ethical issues in research, summarizing results, lab safety, using the library and other project-specific resources, etc.).